-The need to take into account the short-term uncertainties also encourages to solve the problem considering the hazards.
+The need to take into account the short-term uncertainties also requires a solution to the problem that considers the hazards.
 To this end, a PGMO Project ("Hydro-electric scheduling under uncertainty") aims to combine methods from stochastic optimization and combinatorial optimization.